syncfusion-content/blazor-docs/blazor/gantt-chart/virtualization.md

 ## Row virtualization

 The `EnableRowVirtualization` property allows you to render only the rows that are visible in the content viewport at load time.
 Rows are loaded while scrolling vertically, which optimizing memory usage by rendering only the rows that are visible, resulting in faster rendering and scrolling and efficiently handling large datasets in your Gantt chart without sacrificing performance or user experience.
-To set up row virtualization using this API, simply set [EnableRowVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableRowVirtualization) to true.
+To enable row virtualization using this API, simply set [EnableRowVirtualization](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_EnableRowVirtualization) to true.

 The number of records displayed in the Gantt chart is determined implicitly by the height of the content area.